thomas051083/psd-psw/event-details/ready/Wave 2/LA_FromIdeaToProductionThroughProjects.md

 ---

 ## Learning Activity
-### From Idea to Production Through Projects Such As FormSG and Go.Gov.Sg
+### From Idea to Production Through Projects such as FormSG and Go.Gov.Sg

 ###### _#Innovate #Digitalise_